Canadian Mothers’ Union fonds. — 1900-2016.

-Mary Sumner began the Mothers’ Union in England in 1876.
+The Mothers’ Union was founded by Mary Elizabeth Sumner in England in 1876.
 As a clergy wife, she recognized the need for mothers to support one another in raising their children for God.
+The Mothers’ Union was organized as a Diocesan Society in Winchester, England, in 1887 and incorporated by Royal Charter in 1926.
+The Mothers’ Union has since become a world wide society of Christian women.
 Mary Sumner was the first Central President (International) of Mothers’ Union.
-The Canadian Mothers’ Union was established in London, Ontario in 1888.
-The first Canadian or National Council was formed in Winnipeg in 1919.

 Scope and Content:

-Fonds consists of minutes, newsletters, financial records, conference materials, scrapbooks, printed materials, graphic materials, and sound recordings from Canada, England, and other countries where Mother’s Union activites take place.
+Fonds consists of minutes, newsletters, financial records, conference materials, printed materials, scrapbooks, graphic materials, and sound recordings from Canada, England, and other countries where Mother’s Union activities take place.

 Anglican Church of Canada.
 General Synod Archives.